J2Ski New Zealand J2Ski logo

 Snow Line

-Fair first, snow showers then heavy snow showers, light snow later.
+Heavy snow showers first, light snow then clear sky, light snow later.

 Snow falling to resort level.